laravel/docs/notifications.md

 <a name="broadcast-notifications"></a>
 ## Broadcast Notifications

+<a name="broadcast-prerequisites"></a>
+### Prerequisites

+Before broadcasting notifications, you should configure and be familiar with Laravel's [event broadcasting](/docs/{{version}}/realtime) services.
+Event broadcasting provides a way to react to server-side fired Laravel events from your JavaScript client.

 <a name="formatting-broadcast-notifications"></a>
 ### Formatting Broadcast Notifications

-The `broadcast` channel broadcasts notifications using Laravel's [event broadcasting services](/docs/{{version}}/realtime), allowing your JavaScript client to catch notifications in realtime.
+The `broadcast` channel broadcasts notifications using Laravel's [event broadcasting](/docs/{{version}}/realtime) services, allowing your JavaScript client to catch notifications in realtime.
 If a notification supports broadcasting, you should define a `toBroadcast` or `toArray` method on the notification class.
 This method will receive a `$notifiable` entity and should return a plain PHP array.
 The returned array will be encoded as JSON and broadcast to your JavaScript client.
 Let's take a look at an example `toArray` method:

     /**
      * Get the array representation of the notification.